top of page

 The Artisan

-Shops maintain ancient skills, such as forge work, repoussé, and chasing, alongside CNC presses and laser tables.
-The hybrid approach allows teams to combine hand-forged custom elements with digitally cut frames for both character and speed.
+Shops maintain traditional skills, such as forge work, repoussé, and chasing, alongside CNC presses and laser tables.
+This hybrid approach allows teams to combine hand-forged custom elements with digitally cut frames for both character and efficiency.
+Clients should inquire about a shop's specialties, including ornamental metal, bespoke furniture, metal art, restoration, and site-fit installation.

 The Problem-Solver